Tournament Guidelines

 Note: Piermont Chess Club provides notations sheets, pencils, and all necessary equipment for casual play and tournaments.

-• All boards must be of US Chess certified design with 2.25″ squares and notation in the margins.
+• All boards are to be US Chess certified design with 2.25″ squares and notation in the margins.

-• All pieces must be of US Chess certified design, wood or plastic, with standard 3.75″ king height, and weighted, easily identifiable pieces.
+• All pieces are to be US Chess certified design, wood or plastic, with standard 3.75″ king height, and weighted, easily identifiable pieces.

-• All game clocks must be of US Chess certified design, with digital display, variable time settings, and increment and delay options.
+• All game clocks are to be US Chess certified design, with digital display, variable time settings, and increment and delay options.

 • The player with black pieces may choose which equipment they prefer to use if there is an option.
 Tournament Directors can overrule.